 Keep in mind, these statistics refer to targeted email campaigns sent to a particular group of people, not an email blast to everyone on your email list.

-If your clickthrough rate is low, you should start split testing your email campaigns to pinpoint why people are opening your emails but not clicking on the provided links.
+If your clickthrough rate is low, you should start split testing your email campaigns to pinpoint why people are opening your emails but not clicking on the links.

 You can A/B test things like: